CruxConnect/crux-docs/_includes/product/response/item.md

 : (string) Universal Unique Identifier for the Item

 skus
-: (array) The Stock Keeping Units (SKUs) contains individual SKUs, or Item-variants, with their SKU-level data
+: (array) Array of SKU objects.
+Each object contains individual SKUs, or Item-variants, with the associated SKU-level data

 restrict_from_marketplaces
 : (list) The Restrict From Marketplaces parameter indicates the marketplaces where sales for this Item are not permitted